 Join Our Fixed Trip Starting Date

-Altitude Adventure has started booking for Chadar trek 2020.
+Altitude Adventure India has opened bookings for Chadar Trek 2021.

 Chadar Trek is one of the most challenging and also one of the most beautiful treks in the Zanskar region of Indian Himalayas.